 Mills College is a liberal arts college that offers an undergraduate education and assists students in developing important skills useful in pursuit of graduate education or employment.
 A liberal arts curriculum exposes students to a variety of topics and subjects.
-The school is located in Oakland, California, which is a predominately urban area.
+The school is located in Oakland, California, which is a predominantly urban area.
 Enrollment at Mills College exceeds 1,600 per year.

 Areas of study available at Mills College include:

 To be considered for admissions, students may be required to complete an application, write a personal statement, and submit school records, which are then evaluated by the admissions office.
 The majority of students accepted to Mills College have an SAT score within the range of 1570 - 1910, or an ACT composite score between 24 - 29.
 This school accepts about 60 percent of applicants yearly.
 Of those accepted, about 13 percent of students registered for enrollment.
 More information on admissions can be found here.

 The cost of undergraduate tuition is nearly $43,000, but may change per year.
 Students are encouraged to visit the school's net price calculator to better estimate their cost of attendance.
 Housing may be available for students that would like to live on-campus at an estimated cost of $6,000 annually.
 Students at Mills College may qualify for aid which is typically scholarships, grants, and loans.

 Mills College participates in intercollegiate athletic programs through the NAIA's California Pacific Conference in Cross Country or Track & Field.

 Students may visit the school's http://www.mills.edu to view additional information.

 The information regarding admissions below may provide a better idea of the candidates Mills College accepts.
 The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any AP credits that may be transferred.
 This information can be used to get a better idea of your chances of getting accepted to Mills College.